Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 2 – Research on Relevant Technical Theories.md

 ### 2.2.1 Theoretical Overview

-The KMV model, developed by KMV Corporation in the 1990s and later acquired by Moody’s, is based on Merton’s option-pricing theory.
-It applies the concept of corporate assets as underlying variables and liabilities as strike prices to estimate the probability of default.
-The model assumes that a company defaults when the market value of its assets falls below its debt obligations at maturity (Duffie 2003).
+The KMV model was developed by KMV Corporation in the 1990s and later acquired by Moody’s Analytics.
+It is derived from Merton’s option-pricing theory, which treats a company’s equity as a call option on its total assets with the strike price equal to the face value of debt.
+Default occurs when the market value of the firm’s assets falls below its debt obligations at maturity (Duffie 2003).

-Mathematically, the model can be summarized as follows:

-Let
+Let:

-- \(V_A\) = market value of firm assets
+- \(V_A\) denote the market value of assets,
-- \(D\) = debt value (default point)
+- \(D\) denote the book value of debt (default point),
-- \(\sigma_A\) = asset volatility
+- \(\sigma_A\) denote the asset volatility, and
-- \(T\) = time horizon
+- \(T\) denote the time horizon.

-The distance to default (DD) is given by
+The **distance to default (DD)** is expressed as

 $$
 DD = \frac{\ln(V_A / D) + (r - 0.5\sigma_A^2)T}{\sigma_A \sqrt{T}}
 $$

-and the expected default frequency (EDF) is derived as
+and the **expected default frequency (EDF)** is derived as

 $$
 EDF = N(-DD)
 $$

-where \(N(\cdot)\) is the cumulative normal distribution function.
+where \(N(\cdot)\) represents the cumulative normal distribution function.

-The advantage of the KMV model lies in its ability to estimate forward-looking default probabilities based on market information rather than accounting data.
-It links credit-risk measurement with option pricing, providing a bridge between market-risk and credit-risk disciplines (Brigo and Capponi 2010; Pykhtin and Zhu 2006).
+The KMV model’s advantage lies in its ability to infer default probabilities directly from market data rather than from accounting information.
+It links credit-risk measurement with option-pricing theory, thus bridging the gap between market and credit risk (Brigo and Capponi 2010; Pykhtin and Zhu 2006).

+Chinese researchers have also explored the KMV framework in domestic markets.
+Their studies have shown that market-value-based models can be applied to evaluate listed companies’ default risk, though such applications face challenges due to incomplete data disclosure and market inefficiencies.
+These findings highlight the importance of developing localized calibration techniques that account for regional financial characteristics.

 ### 2.2.2 Research Method of KMV Model

-The implementation of the KMV model generally includes the following steps:
+The practical implementation of the KMV model generally involves the following steps:

 1. **Estimation of asset value and volatility**
-   The model treats a firm’s equity as a call option on its assets with strike price equal to the face value of debt.
-Using the Black-Scholes option formula, the market value and volatility of the firm’s assets can be estimated iteratively from observed equity prices and debt data.
+   The firm’s equity is treated as a call option on its assets, and the Black–Scholes option model is used to estimate the market value and volatility of assets through iterative calculations.
+Market equity value and volatility are observable, whereas asset parameters are derived endogenously.

 2. **Determination of the default point**
    The default point \(D\) is typically defined as the sum of short-term liabilities and half of long-term liabilities.
-This definition approximates the level at which a firm is expected to default.
+This reflects the level of total obligations that may trigger default under adverse conditions.

 3. **Computation of distance to default (DD) and expected default frequency (EDF)**
-   Once asset value and volatility are estimated, the DD and EDF can be calculated using the formulas above.
-The EDF is a key indicator of a firm’s credit quality.
+   Once \(V_A\) and \(\sigma_A\) are obtained, the DD and EDF are computed using the formulas above.
+The EDF serves as a forward-looking indicator of default probability.

 4. **Empirical validation**
-   Empirical studies (Lu and Juan 2011; Gibson 2005) confirm that KMV-derived default probabilities correlate closely with actual default rates, supporting the model’s predictive effectiveness.
+   Empirical analyses conducted by both international and domestic researchers (Lu and Juan 2011; Gibson 2005) have demonstrated a strong correlation between KMV-estimated EDF values and actual default rates.
+This confirms the model’s predictive accuracy and practical relevance.

+In the Chinese literature, researchers have tested the KMV model using samples of listed manufacturing and financial companies.
+They have found that the model captures relative differences in credit quality but that calibration of asset volatility remains sensitive to market conditions.
+Consequently, some scholars have proposed combining the KMV framework with GARCH models to improve volatility estimation and enhance EDF precision.

-The KMV model has been widely adopted by commercial banks and investment institutions to assess counterparty credit risk and to determine capital requirements under Basel II and Basel III frameworks (Basel Committee on Banking Supervision 2006; Basel Committee on Banking Supervision 2011).
+The KMV model has now become one of the most widely used approaches for default-probability estimation and credit-risk evaluation in global banking practice.
+It also serves as an important reference for capital requirement calculations under Basel II and Basel III (Basel Committee on Banking Supervision 2006; Basel Committee on Banking Supervision 2011).

 ---

 ## Summary of Chapter 2

-This chapter reviewed the theoretical foundation of credit-risk management, focusing on asset management, liability management, and the KMV model.
-Together, these theories provide the analytical tools necessary to understand counterparty credit risk.
-Asset and liability management explain how financial institutions structure their portfolios and funding sources to balance liquidity and profitability, while the KMV model offers a quantitative approach to estimating default probabilities using market data.
+This chapter introduced the theoretical foundation of counterparty credit-risk analysis.
+Asset management and liability management theories explain how financial institutions maintain a balance between liquidity, profitability and solvency, while the KMV model provides a quantitative tool to measure default probability using market-based information.

+International and domestic studies both affirm that effective CCR management depends on integrating qualitative judgement with quantitative modelling.
+In particular, Chinese research has begun to adapt models such as KMV to local market environments, contributing to the broader understanding of credit-risk management in emerging economies.

-These theoretical foundations establish the basis for the next chapter, which will apply these models to measure counterparty credit risk through comparative analysis and empirical estimation.
+The next chapter will extend these theoretical insights to construct specific measurement models for counterparty credit risk and to compare their empirical implications.